dragon731012/Eaglercraft-Server-Hosting/README.md

 1. Fork this repo
 2. Navigate to the branch called codespaces
 3. Create a codespace
+4. MAKE SURE AUTO-DELETE CODESPACE IS OFF
-4. Run `bash .devcontainer/main.sh` in the terminal
+5. Run `bash .devcontainer/main.sh` in the terminal
-5. Input your server address
+6. Input your server address
-6. Input custom MTOD if nessasary
+7. Input custom MTOD if nessasary
-7. Click open in browser
+8. Click open in browser
-8. Enjoy!
+9. Enjoy!
 ___
 ### Other:
 Just deploy [this](https://gitlab.com/potato1234/mc-2) on render or another full-stack hosting provider and set an enviorment variable called SERVER to your 1.12.2 offline mode minecraft server.